vvkjndl/rxferpcb-as400-download-automation/README.md

 # rxferpcb-ibmi-download-automation
 A script written in batch which parses a text file line-by-line to download multiple files from ibmi using rxferpcb

-I will be writing a How-to soon.
+I will be writing a How-to soon